yolanmaiden/AI-ML-In-Finance/README.md

   Contains exercises and code for implementing ML algorithms in financial predictive modeling.

 - **key/**
-  Stores essential configuration files or key scripts.
+  Stores answer key from instructors.

 - **supporting/**
   Contains supporting materials and reference documentation for this module.